microsoft/qlib/docs/component/data.rst

 Qlib Format Data
 ------------------

-We've specially designed a data structure to manage financial data, please refer to the `File storage design section in Qlib paper <TODO_URL>`_ for detailed information.
+We've specially designed a data structure to manage financial data, please refer to the `File storage design section in Qlib paper <https://arxiv.org/abs/2009.11189>`_ for detailed information.
 Such data will be stored with filename suffix `.bin` (We'll call them `.bin` file, `.bin` format or qlib format). `.bin` file is designed for scientific computing on finance data

 Qlib Format Dataset